sg-crest A Singapore Government Agency Website

 If the court accepts your application documents, you will be asked to return to the Service Bureau to collect an endorsed version of the documents.
 This will include the date and time of a hearing that you must attend.

-You will need to serve a copy of the endorsed documents on the other parties in the case (in accordance with Order 32, Rule 3 of the Rules of Court).
+You will need to serve a copy of the endorsed documents on the other parties in the case (in accordance with Order 62 of the Rules of Court, Part 7 of the Family Justice (General) Rules 2024or Order 7 of the Rules of Court 2021 for proceedings commenced under the Family Justice (Probate and Other Matters) Rules 2024, as the case may be).

 This involves giving them a copy of the document in any of the following ways: